nafis-uddin/FIFA-World-Cup-2026-Prediction-and-Business-Intelligence/README.md

 ## Team Collaboration

-This project was completed collaboratively through planning, development, testing, and documentation using GitHub for version control.
+The project was completed collaboratively using GitHub for version control, task coordination, code integration, testing, and documentation.
+Team members jointly reviewed results and validated the final outputs.

 ---